MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-create-a-bot-project.md

 ---
-title: How to create a basic bot project - Bot Service
+title: How bot projects are structured - Bot Service
-description: Learn how to create an echo bot project in the Bot Framework SDK.
+description: Learn about how bot projects are structured in the Bot Framework SDK.
 Learn about common aspects of bot code.
 author: JonathanFingold
 ms.author: v-jofin
 manager: kamrani